-EasyRide participants, vanpool commuters and monthly pass holders are eligible for the GRH.
+EASYRIDE participants, VANPOOL commuters and monthly ticket holders are eligible for the GRH.
 You can use this service up to two times within a three-month period.
-You pay the driver a $5 co-pay and Trinity Metro covers the balance.
+You pay the driver a $5 fee and Trinity Metro covers the remaining balance.

-All you need to do is call the number on your GRH Calling Card.
+All you need to do is call and ask for a GRH supervisor at either 817-534-5555 or 972,728-6767.
 The dispatcher will ask for your name, phone number and where you need to be picked up and dropped off.
 Request a wheelchair-accessible vehicle if needed.
-When your driver arrives, be ready to show the driver your Trinity Metro transit pass to identify yourself as a participant.
+When your driver arrives, be ready to show the driver your Trinity Metro transit ticket to identify yourself as a participant.